 FAFSA on the Web.

-The office of Federal Student Aid has a website with information and videos on filling out the FAFSA.
+Federal Student Aid has a website with information and videos on filling out the FAFSA.
 If you have general questions, it is a good place to start:

 For help Filling out the FAFSA.

 If you need more help, please call our office at 515-271-2905 or 1-800-44-DRAKE Ext.
 2905.